Hours (all locations)

 Heartworm prevention should start when dogs are eight weeks old.
 If your dog is over six months old and hasn’t been on preventative consistently, you will want to be sure the dog has a current heartworm test before starting preventative.
 This is necessary because you want to make sure your dog does not have heartworms before starting the preventative.

 Most veterinarians will want to test your dog for heartworm disease each year.
-Because of the life cycle of the heartworm and limitations of which life stages the tests can detect, your pet should be retested six months after starting a preventative program, then annually after the six-month check.
+Because of the life cycle of the heartworm and the limitations of which life stages the tests can detect, your pet should be retested six months after starting a preventative program, then annually after the six-month check.
+Additionally, heartworm preventative manufactures guarantee their products, but as a part of that guarantee, pets must be retested for heartworms at least once a year.
+Not testing your pet negates the guarantee and could result in you having to pay for services that might have otherwise been paid for by the manufacturer.

 Yes.
 Companion animals are always at risk for parasites, even in colder months.
 In the past, heartworms were only seen as a true threat to dogs, but even indoor-only cats can die from complications due to heartworms if they bitten by a mosquito carrying the parasite.